albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 [^1]: The FPR format does allow saving of airways and procedures but this will be implemented in a future release of _Little Navmap_.
 [^2]: User-defined waypoints will be renamed when loading into the GTN.
+[^3]: Only SID and STAR.
+Saving or approaches is not supported.